sorilee/sorilee.github.io/_posts/2020-07-17-lambda-calculus.md

 **Note.** Church [C36] originally stipulates that the infinite set of variables be countable.
 Some authors, including [H97] and [BDS13], are more explicit than others, such as [B84], in requiring the countability.
 Some author, [S13], simply doesn't require it.

-All notable references I know, including [C36], [B84], [H97], [BDS13] and [S13], give virtually the above as the inducing clauses of a λ-term.
-Authors just differ over whether or not to identify the α-convertibles: in [C36], [H97] and [S13] a λ-term is just a 'raw' λ-term, whereas in [BDS13] and less explicitly in [B84] it is an equivalence class under α-conversion.
-*Personalia:* I'm inclined to the former choice (whence the definition above), particularly for the sake of not lessening the simplicity of the notion.
+All references I know, including [C36], [B84], [H97], [BDS13] and [S13], give virtually the above as the inducing clauses of a λ-term.
+Authors just differ over whether or not to identify the α-convertibles: in [C36], [H97] and [S13] a λ-term is just a 'raw' λ-term, whereas in [BDS13] and less explicitly in [B84] it is an equivalence class under α-conversion. *Personalia:* I'm inclined to the former choice (whence the definition above), particularly for the sake of not lessening the simplicity of the notion.

 Regardless of this difference over the identity of λ-terms, a notable notation is employed in a common way across modern literature for its designation: